blobtoshi/blobchain/README.md

 npm run dev:electron  # Electron in another terminal
 ```

-The desktop wallet stores its encrypted vault on disk and lets you manage multiple node URLs (auto / pinned).
+The desktop App stores its encrypted vault on disk and lets you manage multiple node URLs (auto / pinned).
 The bridge tab is intentionally hidden — bridging stays on the website.

 ---